Matías Pérez (footballer, born 2005)

-Matías Ignacio Pérez Sepúlveda (born 13 April 2005) is a Chilean professional footballer who plays as a defender for club Lecce.
+Matías Ignacio Pérez Sepúlveda (born 13 April 2005) is a Chilean professional footballer who plays as a centre-back for Liga de Primera club Deportes La Serena on loan from club Lecce.

 Early life

 Pérez was born on 13 April 2005 in Molina, Chile.
 A native of the city, he is the son of a metalworker father.

 Club career

 At the age of thirteen, he joined the youth academy of Chilean side Curicó Unido and was promoted to the club's senior team ahead of the 2024 season, where he made seventeen league appearances and scored zero goals.
-Following his stint there, he signed for Italian Serie A side Lecce in 2025.
+Following his stint there, he signed for Serie A side Lecce in 2025.

+In August 2026, Pérez was sent on loan to Liga de Primera club Deportes La Serena.

 International career

 Pérez is a Chile youth international.
 During January and February 2025, he played for the Chile national under-20 football team at the 2025 South American U-20 Championship.
 Included in the final squad for the 2025 FIFA U20 World Cup, he suffered a serious pulled hamstring in the second match against Japan.